apify/apify-docs/sources/academy/platform/get_most_of_actors/actor_readme.md

     > ## How much will it cost me to scrape Google Maps reviews?
     >
     > <br/> Apify provides you with $5 free usage credits to use every month on the Apify Free plan and you can get up to 100,000 reviews from this Google Maps Reviews Scraper for those credits.
 So 100k results will be completely free!
     > <br/> But if you need to get more data or to get your data regularly you should grab an Apify subscription.
-We recommend our $49/month Personal plan - you can get up to 1 million Google Maps reviews every month with the $49 monthly plan!
-Or 10 million with the $499 Team plan - wow!
+We recommend our $49/month Starter plan - you can get up to 1 million Google Maps reviews every month with the $49 monthly plan!
+Or 10 million with the $499 Scale plan - wow!

 4. **How to scrape (target site)**

     - Link to "How to…" blogs, if one exists (or suggest one if it doesn't)

-    - Add a video tutorial or gif from an ideal actor run.
+    - Add a video tutorial or gif from an ideal Actor run.
+    > Tip: For better user experience, Apify Console automatically renders every YouTube URL as an embedded video player.
+Simply add a separate line with the URL of your YouTube video.

     - Consider adding a short numbered tutorial as Google will sometimes pick these up as rich snippets.
-Remember that this might be in search results, so you can repeat the name of the actor and give a link, e.g.
+Remember that this might be in search results, so you can repeat the name of the Actor and give a link, e.g.

     ![How to scrape a website - numbered tutorial](./images/how-to-scrape-target-site.webp)